 Picture this.
 Miranda trudges her way up the stairs to her flat, exhausted after a day’s abuse at a job that she grew tired of two years ago.
 Dropping her purse on the table, she hypnotically makes her way to the kitchen, where before she is even aware of it, she has opened the freezer, pulled out the triple-chocolate ice-cream and has downed a third spoonful.

-"There goes my diet."
+“There goes my diet,” she says to herself.
 Realising her mistake three bites too late, she shrugs and skulks to the couch, hugging the ice-cream pack closer as she settles down to start flipping through channels on TV.

-At the top of this list - as many of us know - are probably things like ice-cream and chocolate, two "comfort foods" that typically taste great, but pack more of an unhealthy punch than they are really worth.
+At the top of this list are probably things like ice-cream and chocolate, two comfort foods that typically taste great, but pack more of an unhealthy punch than they are really worth.
 We know this.
-We've read it in the newspapers and magazines, and heard about it on the radio, and also decoded the health dangers associated with the sweet treats that we like to give ourselves when we need a fix.
+We’ve read it in the newspapers and magazines, and heard about it on the radio, and also decoded the health dangers associated with the sweet treats that we like to give ourselves when we need a fix.
 And, yet, though we logically know better, we continue to buy that candy bar, or indulge in our favourite dessert.

 Do you eat when you’re not hungry?
 Do you overeat on a frequent basis?
 Do you eat when you are bored, angry, sad, excited, or depressed?

 Good nutrition is always the basis of good physical health.
 Assuming your digestive system is in good working order, you really are what you eat.
-Additionally, your body is tuned to crave more and more of what you give it.
-If you eat loads of sugars, that's what it will want.
-Likewise, start feeding it fruits, vegetables, and whole grains, and you'll see a shift in your cravings towards these foods.
-A good nutritional consultant can help you determine what foods will help you turn around a cycle of poor food choices.
+Additionally, your body is a creature of habit and as such tuned to crave more and more of what you give it.
+If you eat loads of sugars, that’s what it will want.
+Likewise, start feeding it fruits, vegetables, and whole grains, and you’ll see a shift in your cravings towards these foods.
+To break habit that involve poor food choices, seek you a good nutritional consultant who will help you determine what foods will help you turn around a cycle of nutritionally empty and addictive foods .

 Exercise in proper amounts will energise you on many levels.
 It helps stabilise the appetite and boost the metabolism.
 A stronger, healthier body will also help you feel good about yourself and motivate you to stay active and make positive food choices.
 Even a small amount of exercise can make a big difference.